 Treatments For Syncope In Dogs

 Has your dog ever had fainting spells?
-What was the cause of syncope in your dog?
+What was the cause?
 Let us know in the comments below!